-Personal loans are the most frequent type of loan offered by peer-to-peer lending websites.
+These kinds of loans are the most frequent type of loan offered by peer-to-peer lending websites.
 Flexibility is a major reason for this.
-Traditional banks have more limitations on loan funds than peer-to-peer lenders.
+Traditional financial institutions (the banks) have more limitations on loan funds than peer-to-peer lenders.
 Another consideration is credit quality.
 While banks tend to lend only to people with good credit scores, peer-to-peer platforms will commonly lend to people with fair credit.

 Interest rates start in the mid-single digits, which is far cheaper than credit card rates.
 Peer-to-peer platforms, unlike traditional banks, offer fixed-rate loans.
 To take advantage, it could be possible to pay off your debt faster than if you used separate revolving lines of credit to plan payoff schemes.